Sibusiso Vilane: Climbing career

 Vilane started climbing in 1996 by summitting peaks in the Drakensberg.
-In 1999, he summitted Mount Kilimanjaro and went on to the Himalayas in 2002, successfully climbing Pokalde, Lobuche, and Island Peak, all of which are over 6,000 metres high, as part of his training for the Mount Everest expedition.
+In 1999, he summitted Kilimanjaro and went on to the Himalayas in 2002, successfully climbing Pokalde, Lobuche, and Island Peak, all of which are over 6,000 metres high, as part of his training for the Mount Everest expedition.

 In March 2003, Vilane set off for the Himalayas again in his quest to be the first Black African to summit earth's highest mountain, Everest.
-He summitted successfully on 26 May 2003 from the South Side.
+He reached the summit on May 26th 2003.

 On that day, South African President Thabo Mbeki congratulated him on his achievement.
 "In this, he has shown the heights we can all scale in life if we put our shoulder to the wheel and work at things without flagging.
 Sibusiso, you have done us proud!"
 In 2006, Vilane was awarded the Order of Ikhamanga (Bronze) by President Mbeki.

 In 2005, Vilane reached the summit of Everest again with Sir Ranulph Fiennes and Alex Harris after accessing the peak from the North Ridge – the more difficult and statistically less-successful side.
 This achievement meant that he is the first black African to climb the world's highest peak twice and by two different routes.
 Three children's charities benefited from his climb: The Birth to Twenty Research Programme at Wits University, the Africa Foundation and the SOS Children's Village in Swaziland.

 Since this climb, Vilane has completed all Seven Summits.
-In late 2007 Vilane and fellow mountaineer, Alex Harris, embarked on an unsupported and unassisted trek to reach the South Pole which, when they completed the expedition on 17 January 2008, made Vilane and Harris the first South Africans to walk to the South Pole and Vilane the black person to do so.
+In late 2007 Vilane and fellow climber, Alex Harris, embarked on an unsupported and unassisted trek to reach the South Pole which, when they completed the expedition on 17 January 2008, made Vilane and Harris the first South Africans to walk to the South Pole and Vilane the black person to do so.